101st Intelligence Squadron: World War I

 The squadron has its origins at Kelly Field, Texas, being organized as the 101st Aero Squadron on 22 August 1918.
 The personnel were composed of new recruits from various Recruit Barracks, including Fort McDowell, Vancouver Barracks, Fort Sam Houston, Columbus Barracks, Fort Williams, Fort Warren and Fort Oglethorpe.

 During September 1917, it was found necessary to transfer many of its men.
 Altogether, 113 men were transferred out and 32 transferred in, leaving the squadron well below its authorized strength.
 In October, the squadron was again filled up to a required total of 150 recruits.

 After basic indoctrination into the military, on 29 October, the squadron was ordered to overseas service, being ordered to report to the Aviation Concentration Center, Garden City, Long Island.
 Arrived at Camp Mills on 3 November.
 A wave of measles and mumps plagued the squadron, and it was placed in the Quarantine barracks for several weeks.

 It received orders to report to the Port of Entry, Philadelphia for immediate transport to France in mid-December 1917, sailing on the SS Northland on 4 December.
 It arrived in Liverpool, England on Christmas Day, after spending a week at Halifax, Nova Scotia, waiting to form up with a convoy for the cross-Atlantic voyage.

 After a few days at a Rest Camp near Winchester, England, the squadron moved to Le Havre, France and then traveled by train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 1 January 1918.
 At St. Maixent, the 101st was re-organized according to the vocations of the men.
 As a consequence, many changes were made with transfers in and out of the squadron.
-It was designated as a Service Squadron, and assigned to the 3d Air Instructional Center (3d AIC), Issoudun Aerodrome.
+It was designated as a Service Squadron, and assigned to the 3d Aviation Instruction Center (3d AIC), Issoudun Aerodrome.
 It was assigned to the main field initially, before being moved to Field Five to take up the duties of the Engineering department.
 Its primary duty became the repairing and maintaining the conditions of the planes used in the instructional classes, primarily French Nieuports.

 The squadron remained at 3d AIC until after the Armistice with Germany in November 1918, then returned to the United States in early April 1918.
 Arrived at Michel Field where the squadron members were demobilized and returned to civilian life.